Daily life

 Do I need a KakaoTalk account to live in Korea?

 Practically speaking, yes.
 KakaoTalk is the communication layer for Korean daily life.
 Your landlord will likely contact you through it.
-Your Korean bank may send OTP codes through it.
+Your Korean bank sends notifications and transaction alerts through it.
 Hospitals send appointment reminders through it.
 Government agencies and delivery services use it for notifications.
 You can sign up with a foreign phone number.
 Download KakaoTalk before you arrive or on your first day.
 Setting it up is one of the first practical steps after getting a Korean SIM card.

 Are Naver and Kakao chaebol companies?